Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 - Exchange of used tea and coffee sticks for coupons

-Terracycle, their exchange program, is an interesting example.
+Terracycle, the exchange program, is an interesting ethical marketing example.
 Cusa promises free shipping and a $5 coupon for those who send them used tea and coffee sticks.
 By doing so, the business reduces food waste and encourages eco-friendly choices.

 To encourage more people to join the effort, Cusa also uses social media campaigns.